 The class 90s were built as 4 axle Bo-Bo type of locomotives with GEC designed engines and Thryistor control (see table) and were built in Crewe by BREL under contract to GEC from 1985 to 1990.
 See link for more information.

-Since the class 90s were introduced in the late 1980s, there flagship route has been the WCML.
-We look back at some of the key highlights from the past 30 years.
+Since the class 90s were first introduced in the late 1980s, there flagship route has been the WCML.
+We look back at some of the key highlights from the past 33 years.
 The original allocation saw 90001-90025 working passenger trains.

 This website is dedicated to the BR built class 90s which were manufactured and assembled in Crewe Works from 1985 until completion in 1990 under contract with GEC.
 The original fleet consisted of 50 locomotives numbered 90001-90050.

 Over the years several nameplates have come and gone, often not replaced.
 This fact sheet outlines all known 90s that have been named, de-named or even re-named and includes dates; locations and engine number.

 This section brings together other facts about the fleet which is not covered else where and includes depot open day visits, off-the beaten-track, historic milestones and rare workings on the UK network and is working progress.